Kay Robertson

 Marsha Kay Carroway Robertson (born December 21, 1947) is an American television personality, best known for her appearances on the A&E reality series Duck Dynasty.

-Robertson is the wife of entrepreneur and Duck Dynasty co-star Phil Robertson, and mother of Duck Dynasty personality and current Duck Commander CEO Willie Robertson.
+Robertson is the widow of entrepreneur and Duck Dynasty co-star Phil Robertson, and mother of Duck Dynasty personality and current Duck Commander CEO Willie Robertson.

-She has a passion for cooking, and often has her entire family over for a home-cooked meal after a long day's work.
+She has a passion and talent for cooking, and often has her entire family over for a home-cooked meal after a long day's work.
 She is the author of the cookbook Miss Kay's Duck Commander Kitchen: Faith, Family, and Food--Bringing Our Home to Your Table.

 Personal life

 In high school, Kay was a cheerleader and a debutante.

 Kay and Phil Robertson began dating in 1964 and married two years later.
-Some sources claim she was 16 at the time of her marriage; others indicate she was 17 when she gave birth to her first son, Alan.
-On an episode of their podcast, Unashamed, Alan said she was born in 1950 and was 15 years old when she had him.
 They have four sons: Alan, Jase, Willie, and Jep, as well as 16 grandchildren and several great-grandchildren.

 In June 2021, Robertson was attacked by her pet dog, Bobo, resulting in damage to her mouth and lips.
 She reported that she was on a liquid diet and that she would need reconstructive surgery to repair her lips in the future.

+In 2023, Willie, Kay’s son, and Korie Robertson, his wife, released a film titled, The Blind.
+The film centers on the story of Kay and her husband Phil Robertson and their life.
+A major theme in the film is Phil Robertson's struggle with alcohol and infidelity and how God saved their family.